Introduction

 final_t

-(line 20) represents the size of the time interval \( [0,T] \).
+represents the length of the time interval \( [0,T] \).

 output_time_step